• Skip to primary navigation

 1. Create a microlecture video that is less than 10-minutes and is aligned with at least one measurable learning objective in your course.

-2. Develop a showcase of your eight humanized online teaching practices and share it with an open license.
+2. Develop a showcase of your eight humanized online teaching elements and share it with an open license.

 4. Provide feedback to improve future Academy offerings.